ras-marques/ImmersiveGloves/README.md

 ## End goal for these gloves

-- ~~These will always use the Tundra Tracker unless another lighthouse based tracker is available that can send inputs to openvr like the Tundra can.
-I expect this to always be the largest part of the cost.~~
 - The Tundra Tracker is amazing, it's the smaller tracker available and it even supports sending sensor data to the computer.
-This is the intended way of using these gloves, but I want to make these more accessible for everyone, so I will want to support more tracking methods such as my own tracking method - looking at something similar to the original PSVR controller but with several cheap cameras mounted on the walls/shelves - or even cheaper, using your available controllers.
+This is the ultimate tracker for these gloves, but I want to make these more accessible for everyone, so I will want to support more tracking methods, begining with using your available controllers just like LucidVR does.
+This will probably imply a redesign of the main board to make it possible to power it using an external battery.
-- The inertial sensors are going to be next.
-We have used the Slime VR BNO085 boards that go for 12€ each, but I have designed a custom BNO085 that is smaller and am looking to designing an alternative IMU board that is cheaper based around the BMI270 and an added magnetometer.
+- I started this project with the Slime VR BNO085 boards and have since designed a custom BNO085 that is as small as I could make it.
+I didn't even include a JST connector and wires are soldered directly to it.
+To make it easier to assemble though, I am considering including the connector in my next IMU boards.
+I also want to explore using a cheaper IMU chip like the BMI270 with and without a magnetometer.
 - My gloves have finger mobility and a low profile as top priorities, so I have no plans for implementing physical buttons unless absolutelly necessary nor force feedback, but vibration haptics are possible if small enough.
-I do encourage you to do so and share your own variation!
+I do encourage you to do so and share your own version of these gloves!

 ## Steps to make the gloves: